+CAF granted Alana a basketball chair and her first mono-ski to compete, and it wasn’t long before she was competing at the elite level.
 By 2004, Alana was a Paralympic alternate and in 2008, won her first Gold Medal.
-And then Alana did the unheard of; while training for basketball, she was also training on her mono-ski.
-So much, in fact, that she made the 2010 Vancouver squad and won two golds, a silver, and a bronze.
-This would officially make her the first woman to take golds in both the Summer and Winter games.
+While training for basketball, she was also training on her mono-ski, so much in fact that she made the 2010 Vancouver squad and won two golds, a silver, and a bronze.
+This would officially make her the first woman to take golds in both the Summer and Winter Paralympic games.

 Alana has competed in the 2008, 2010, 2012, and 2014 Paralympics, and most recently in her third sport of sprint kayaking at the 2016 Paralympic Games in Rio.
 Alana discovered surfing while cross training for kayak and has recently taken 5th in the Surfing America USA Championship.
 She is passionate about developing the sport of adaptive surfing in hopes for its inclusion into the 2028 Games.